Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Understanding Dog Cruciate Ligaments Anatomy
+Understanding Dog Cruciate Ligament Anatomy

 In this case, the dog's two ligaments are connecting the femur and the tibia.
-These two ligaments are arranged like a criss-crossing letter "x" found on the dog's knee (also known as "stifle").
+These two ligaments are arranged like a crisscrossing x found on the dog's knee (also known as "stifle").
 Hence, the term "cruciate" derives from the word "cross."
-To distinguish one ligament from another, veterinarians refer to these ligaments as the "anterior cruciate ligament" (ACL) or the “cranial "cruciate ligament."
-(CCL) or "caudal".
-In particular, the ACL is the one dogs rupture more often and the one that keeps the tibia from slipping forward while the CCL is the one that keeps the tibia from slipping backwards.
+To distinguish one ligament from another, veterinarians refer to these ligaments as the "anterior cruciate ligament" (ACL) or the “cranial cruciate ligament" (CCL) or "caudal."
+In particular, the ACL is the one dogs rupture more often and the one that keeps the tibia from slipping forward; the CCL is the one that keeps the tibia from slipping backward.

-What Happens when a Ligament is Torn
+What Happens When a Ligament Is Torn?

-A rear leg limping is one of the most characteristic signs of a torn ligament witnessed by the owners, the most conclusive sign of a torn ligament seen by the vet is what is called a "drawer sign" which is an abnormal range of motion that would never happen if the dog's ligaments were intact.
+A rear leg limping is one of the most characteristic signs of a torn ligament witnessed by the owners, but the most conclusive sign of a torn ligament seen by the vet is what is called a drawer sign, which is an abnormal range of motion that would never happen if the dog's ligaments were intact.

 Owners often notice their dogs are in pain because the dog will not put weight on the affected leg.
 In the case of partial ruptures, the limping is more intermittent.
 The limping tends to worsen with activity and is often more noticeable upon getting up.
 Some dogs may become less active.
 Also, owners may notice sloppy sits with dogs having trouble sitting and a predisposition to sit with the affected leg out to the side.
 In some cases, the joint may swell or there may atrophy of the muscles, which sometimes leads to one leg becoming shorter than the other.

-Understanding Non-Surgical Treatment
+Understanding Non-Surgical Options

 Generally, the best candidates for conservative management are dogs who have just a partial tear.
 In this case, these dogs can be given an 8-week trial through conservative management.
 If the dog seems to improve during this time, it's a good sign.
 Dogs who have a complete tear are instead always a surgical case, explains veterinarian Stacey Hershman in an article for the Whole Dog Journal.
-The reason for that is that in the case of a complete rupture, the knee cannot function as a "hinge joint."
+The reason for that is that in the case of a complete rupture, the knee cannot function as a hinge joint.
 If you are interested in trying the non-surgical route, you will need to first have a vet determine if the tear is partial or complete.

 Anti-inflammatory drugs are not only needed for pain control but also to reduce inflammation which is a culprit for cartilage degeneration, which in turn leads to arthritis.
-Glucosamine supplements such as Glycoflex, Adequan injections and natural anti-inflammatory products may help as well, but discuss about them with your vet as some may interact with anti-inflammatory drugs.
+Glucosamine supplements such as Glycoflex, Adequan injections and natural anti-inflammatory products may help as well, but discuss them with your vet as some may interact with anti-inflammatory drugs.

 Weight loss is important as those extra pounds can play a detrimental role.
 Extra pounds may also put more strain on the other healthy knee.
 Also, when a dog is on restricted activity for a long period of time, weight gain is very likely.
-A healthy diet with high protein, low-carbohydrates and reduced-fat may help.
+A healthy diet with high protein, low carbohydrates and reduced fat may help.
 Cutting down on kibble, but adding high-protein foods such as eggs, meat, and dairy is not a bad idea, according to dog health and nutrition researcher Mary Straus.

 Acupuncture, acupressure physical therapy, massage therapy, swimming and prolotherapy are forms of therapy used for partial tears.
 All these require great time and commitment.
 Braces may also turn out helpful in supporting the knee externally.
-In most cases, a combination of different treatments seems to be an optimal strategy.
+In most cases, a combination of different approaches seems to be an optimal strategy.

-References and Resources for Owners of Dogs with Torn Cruciate Ligaments
+References and Resources for Owners of Dogs With Torn Cruciate Ligaments

 - Braces for dogs with torn cruciate ligaments: Orthopets and Wound Wear Inc.